sap-tutorials/Tutorials/tutorials/hxe-aa-forecast-06/hxe-aa-forecast-06.md

 [ACCORDION-BEGIN [Step 1: ](Time Series with SAP HANA PAL)]

-As stated above, the ***SAP HANA Predictive Analytics Library*** (PAL) delivers over a hundred of ***best in class industry standard*** algorithms.
+As stated above, the SAP HANA Predictive Analytics Library delivers over a hundred of best in class industry standard algorithms.

-There are multiple Time Series algorithms that can be used in PAL, but here are the one you will be looking at:
+There are multiple Time Series algorithms that can be used in PAL, but here are the ones you will be looking at:

- - **ARIMA** (Auto Regressive Integrated Moving Average)
+ - **ARIMA** (Auto Regressive Integrated Moving Average).
- - **Auto ARIMA**: identifies the orders of an ARIMA model
+ - **Auto ARIMA**: identifies the orders of an ARIMA model.
  - **Single Exponential Smoothing**: suitable to model the time series without a trend and a seasonal component.
  - **Double Exponential Smoothing**: suitable to model the time series with a trend but without a seasonal component.
  - **Triple Exponential Smoothing**: suitable to model the time series containing a trend and a seasonal component.
- - **Auto Exponential Smoothing**: calculate optimal parameters for Single, Double and Triple Exponential Smoothing functions
+ - **Auto Exponential Smoothing**: calculate optimal parameters for Single, Double and Triple Exponential Smoothing functions.

 However, before selecting one, you will need to address the existence of a trend, a seasonal component or white noise which can be achieved using the **Seasonality Test** function.

-For more details about the SAP HANA PAL function, please refer to the [online documentation](https://help.sap.com/viewer/2cfbc5cf2bc14f028cfbe2a2bba60a50/latest/en-US/f652a8186a144e929a1ade7a3cb7abe8.html).
+For more details about the SAP HANA PAL function, please refer to the [online documentation](https://help.sap.com/viewer/2cfbc5cf2bc14f028cfbe2a2bba60a50/2.0.04/en-US/f652a8186a144e929a1ade7a3cb7abe8.html).

 [DONE]
 [ACCORDION-END]